Kyle Fuller: Personal life

 Kyle's older brothers are former Virginia Tech Hokies football players, as well.
 His eldest brother, Vincent, is a retired NFL safety who spent the majority of his career with the Tennessee Titans.
 His older brother, Corey, is a retired wide receiver, who previously played for the Detroit Lions and New Orleans Saints.
-Their younger brother, Kendall, is a cornerback for the Washington Commanders.
+Their younger brother, Kendall, is a cornerback for the Detroit Lions.
 Kendall won Super Bowl LIV with the Kansas City Chiefs.